snps explained

 A few common failure modes:

-- Ignoring drug interactions.
-A genetic recommendation for a supplement that interacts with a prescription medication you're taking is worse than no recommendation.
-The current-stack domain matters more than the variant.
+- Ignoring interactions.
+A supplement suggestion that interacts with something you're already taking is worse than no suggestion.
+The current-stack domain is high-leverage for that reason; raising any change with a clinician or pharmacist is the right next step.

 - Chasing optimization without measurement.
-"I added X because my variant suggested it" without any baseline or follow-up measurement is faith-based optimization.
-The discipline is: variant → hypothesis → intervention → outcome check.
+"I added X because my variant suggested it" without any clinical input is faith-based optimization.
+The discipline is: variant → hypothesis → clinical conversation → measured outcome.

 How GenoSight handles lifestyle SNPs

 GenoSight's lifestyle SNP engine runs your raw file against a curated catalog of 79 variants across 16 categories.
-The synthesis step folds your personal-profile context (supplements, habits, goals) into the recommendation — so a CYP1A2 slow variant produces different guidance for a heavy coffee drinker with sleep complaints than for someone who drinks decaf.
+The synthesis step folds your personal-profile context (current supplement stack, habits, goals) into the framing — so a CYP1A2 slow variant produces different educational notes for a heavy coffee drinker with sleep complaints than for someone who drinks decaf.
 (For the full structure of what's captured, see what's in a GenoSight report.)

 Get personalized lifestyle guidance